Singapore Photo Spots

 7. Clarke Quay

 Head to historic Clarke Quay and jump on a traditional Bumboat to see Singapore from a different perspective.
 The boat ride offers beautiful views of Merlion Park, Marina Bay, and the iconic Fullerton Hotel.
 In terra firma, don’t miss the Old Hill Street Police Station, built in 1934 as the first jail in Singapore.
 Today, it’s a total social media hit because of its white facade with multi-coloured windows.
 Nearby, another excellent spot for the best photos and some relaxation is Fort Canning Park.
 Look for the Tree Tunnel, an underground passage connecting the park to Penang Road.
-The highlight is the spiral staircase at the entrance, from where you can take a picture of the upward view with the greenery. 👌
+The highlight is the spiral staircase at the entrance from where you can take a picture of the upward view with the greenery. 👌

 Ready for a night out?
 Clarke Quay is also the epicentre of Singaporean nightlife.
 Located right by the scenic riverfront, this area is always filled with activity in its trendy bars, clubs, and restaurants.
 Join the locals for a good drink surrounded by gorgeous scenery. 🍸